 Adam S. Hoffinger

-Adam S. Hoffinger is a partner in the Washington, D.C. office and co-chair of the firm’s White Collar Defense & Government Investigations Group.
+Adam S. Hoffinger is a partner in the Washington, DC office at Greenberg Traurig.
 Adam focuses his practice on complex civil and white collar criminal matters, including securities, health care, False Claims Act (“qui tam”), the Foreign Corrupt Practices Act (FCPA), export sanctions, criminal tax, money laundering, antitrust and bankruptcy.
 He counsels corporations and individuals in compliance matters, internal investigations, and Congressional and regulatory matters.
 He also represents corporations and individuals in high-stakes civil litigation.
 Adam has defended numerous high-ranking executives and general counsel from some of the world’s largest companies, as well as high-profile staff and members of the Senate, Congress, White House and various government agencies, faced with federal and state criminal investigations and indictments.
 He is a Fellow of the American College of Trial Lawyers and has successfully tried cases throughout the country.